asmelko/gco23-artifact/README.md

 # Replication package: Noarr Layout Traversal

-This is a replication package containing code and measurements scripts related to a GCO paper titled:  **A Pure C++ Approach to Optimal Traversal of Data Structures**
+This is a replication package containing code and measurements scripts related to a CGO paper titled:  **A Pure C++ Approach to Optimal Traversal of Data Structures**

 ## Measurements Overview